Who can sign up?

 Can I store my gear at the rehearsal space?

 No. What locked space there is at the venue is taken up by the program’s gear and the remaining space is not secure enough for folks to safely leave gear in.
 Plan to haul your gear to and from all rehearsals.
+Besides, how can you practice between rehearsals if your gear is somewhere else?

 Can I get lessons on my instrument?